- To Create a New Chartbook

 - Accessing a Backup Chartbook File

-All chart windows, Time and Sales windows, Market Depth windows, Trade windows, Trade DOM windows, and Spreadsheets are contained within Chartbooks.
+All chart windows, Time and Sales windows, Market Depth windows, Trade windows for charts, Trade DOM windows, and Spreadsheets used by the Spreadsheet studies are contained within Chartbooks.
 A Chartbook is not a window.
 It is a collection of multiple windows.

 A Chartbook is like a desktop/layout/workspace for Sierra Chart.
 Multiple charts and other windows can be within a single Chartbook.
 When a chart or Trade DOM window is opened, it is added to a Chartbook.
 A new Chartbook named chartbook#.cht is created if one is not already open when a chart or Trade DOM is opened.